 What is the Difference Between a Family Lawyer and a Divorce Lawyer?

 Is your marriage heading towards a nasty divorce or maybe you need some legal guidance on spousal support?
-If you’re confused between consulting a divorce or family lawyers Sydney, this article is going to throw some light on the difference between the two.
+If you’re confused between consulting a Mesa Divorce Attorney, this article is going to throw some light on the difference between the two.

 In India, the matrimonial laws are governed by the personal laws of the parties depending on their religion.
 The Acts which are followed are:

 - Hindu Marriage Act, 1955

 - Muslim Marriage is a contract under Muslim law

 - Christian Marriage Act, 1872 and the Divorce Act, 1869

 - Special Marriage Act, 1954 (this applies to people of all religions and is civil legislation)